Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Concentration of Measure

 \section{Concentration of Measure}

 We now turn to \emph{concentration of measure} techniques, which allow us to control the deviation of a random variable from its mean.
-Specifically, let~$X$ be a random variable with mean~$\mu$, and let~$S=\frac1n\sum_{i=1}^n X_i$ denote the average of~$n$ independent samples distributed as~$X$.\footnote{While concentration inequalities can be derived for dependent random variables (see, e.g.,~\citealp{esposito-23a}, we focus on independent samples here.} Then, a concentration bound controls the probability that~$S$ deviates from~$\mu$ by a certain amount.
-We will use the term ‘‘concentration result'' liberally to include bounds on the moment-generating function of~$X$, since this implies a concentration bound in the sense above (as we will discuss in \cref{thm:subgauss-tail-bound}).
+Specifically, let~$X$ be a random variable with mean~$\mu$, and let~$S=\frac1n\sum_{i=1}^n X_i$ denote the average of~$n$ independent samples distributed as~$X$.\footnote{While concentration inequalities can be derived for dependent random variables (see, for instance, the work of \citealp{marton-96a}, \citealp{samson-00a}, \citealp{kontorovich-08a}, and \citealp{kontorovich-17a} as well as recent results using information measures from~\citealp{esposito-23a}), we focus here on independent random variables.
+In \cref{sec:conc-martingales}, we consider dependent random variables in the form of martingales. } Then, a concentration bound controls the probability that~$S$ deviates from~$\mu$ by a certain amount.
+We will use the term ‘‘concentration result'' liberally to include bounds on the moment-generating function of~$X$, since they imply a concentration bound in the sense mentioned above (as we will discuss in \cref{thm:subgauss-tail-bound}).
 While the change of measure techniques discussed in \cref{sec:change} are useful for replacing expectations under a hard-to-handle probability distribution with the corresponding one under an easier auxiliary distribution, concentration of measure results are needed to control the expectation under the auxiliary distribution.

 For a more detailed review of this vast topic, we refer the reader to, for example, the works of~\citet{massart-07a,raginsky-13a,boucheron-13a,wainwright-19a}, where the proofs of the results presented here can be found.